justnonamenoname/lifeticle/readme.md

 It is problematic to prove the existence of another fundamental entity.
 This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
-The effect of the lifeticle on the brain, to make the brain aware of the existence of qualia, is also unknown.

 ---